 Christianity claims to promote spirituality.
-I sought spiritual experiences for twenty-six years in this religion.
+I sought spiritual experiences for twenty-six years in the fundamentalist iterations of Christianity.
 Yet I only began to experience them after I left Christianity.
-And I’ve noticed a curious trend: all the spiritual practices I find most transformative and healing Christianity condemns as evil, demonic, and destructive: Meditation, yoga, psychedelics, Eastern philosophy, sexuality, frequently psychology… The list goes on and on.
-It’s profoundly ironic that the practices Christianity condemns as unspiritual are precisely what healed me from the psychological and spiritual trauma Christianity inflicted on me.
+And I’ve noticed a curious trend: all the spiritual practices I find most transformative and healing Christian fundamentalism condemns as evil, demonic, and destructive: Meditation, yoga, psychedelics, Eastern philosophy, sexuality, frequently psychology… The list goes on and on.
+It’s profoundly ironic that the practices Christian fundamentalism condemns as unspiritual are precisely what healed me from the psychological and spiritual trauma Christianity inflicted on me.
 This religion enacts the kind of spiritual oppression it condemns.
 Who is demonic, if not the Holy Spirit?
 God’s Spirit demanded total possession of my soul and kept me from fulfilling my spiritual potential because he took away my freedom, demanding slavish conformity to his will and preventing me from following my intuition and my heart.
 This religion inflicts the damage it claims to heal.
 What causes anxiety and despair, if not Jesus’ crushing demands for moral perfection and the Bible’s constant threats of judgment?
 Obsessive-compulsive confession, fear of unsafety, making crazy decisions attempting to follow God’s “still small” (absent) voice; all of these are byproducts of Christian spiritual enslavement.
 What destroys a person’s sense of purpose and self-actualization, if not for demands to conform your career, personality, romantic relationships, and self-expression into the cookie-cutter, human objectification evangelistic system of The Great Commission?

 Christianity has a long history of spiritual imperialism and suppression.
 In every corner of the globe where the gospel has spread, native spiritual practices have been condemned as sinful, made illegal, and stamped out.
 Spiritual healers and tribal leaders were given derogatory labels as witches and sorcerers, inspiring “witch hunts” where Christian converts were encouraged to hunt, kill, and betray people they previously sought spiritual guidance from.
-Centuries of priceless knowledge were lost through the burning of sacred texts and destruction of relics.
+Centuries of priceless knowledge were lost through the burning of sacred texts and the destruction of relics.
 Yet Christians continue to benefit from the “pagan” roots of their scriptures and holidays, naively denying their influence and co-opting their practices.
 This is spiritual colonialism, religious imperialism.
 The Bible is rife with occult influences: magical spells prescribed in the Bible (see Numbers 5:12-31), human and animal sacrifice, blood pacts (covenants), ritual sexual mutilation (circumcision), spirit possession (asking Jesus into your heart).
 Yet Christianity accuses other spiritualities of “dark arts” as it proclaims its own enlightenment.

 There are many Christian mystics who have proclaimed spirituality throughout the millennia.
 This is often more incidental than causal.
 In the past, when literacy and education were rare and religion was mandated by the state, people usually did not choose religion.
 They found themselves in it, through birth or because of governmental law.
 Mystics can be found within Christianity and within every religion, because people are spiritual by nature, and spirituality will find expression in every religious system, no matter how oppressive.
 Christianity does encourage a spiritual impulse, a yearning and a longing, and at times it allows for it to find expression.
 So many of its doctrines are spirituality oppressive, however, and spirituality is usually stifled or re-routed for the religion’s unspiritual ends of spiritual world domination (The Great Commission).